Looking through a New Lens to Reduce Infection Rates

 By Barbara Connell | February 28, 2018

-In January, the CDC published its new report on the progress of hospital-acquired infections (HAI).
+In January, the CDC published its new report on the progress of health care-associated infections (HAI).
 This new HAI Progress Report includes 2014 data, published in 2016.
 The report describes significant reductions reported at the national level in 2014 for nearly all infection types when compared to the baseline data.
 CLABSI and abdominal hysterectomy SSI show the greatest reduction.
 There was some progress shown in reducing both hospital-onset MRSA bacteremia and hospital-onset C difficile infections.¹

 As seen in previous CDC reports, most infections have decreased compared to the national baseline.
-Despite progress, more action is needed at every level of healthcare to eliminate infections that commonly threaten hospital patients, and to reach the new HHS proposed targets for December 2020.²
+Despite progress, more action is needed at every level of health care to eliminate infections that commonly threaten hospital patients, and to reach the new HHS proposed targets for December 2020.²

 So how do we continue to make progress on eliminating these preventable infections?

 Each year there are numerous novel products that promote antimicrobial properties and the hope of infection prevention.
 As we know, many of these products have been helpful, but none can claim to be the silver bullet.

 Examine the tactics

 After examination, most tactics are intended to influence behavior.
 Gurses et al suggest that many patient safety improvement efforts involve interventions that were developed with a narrow point of view, without sufficiently considering how and whether an intervention would fit with other elements of the care system or lead to unintended consequences.
 The bottom line is changing behavior is hard and sustaining good behavior is even harder.³